 Owing to the global situation, we have decided to postpone the Climate Econometrics Summer School to Spring 2021.

-Therefore, the first Climate Econometrics Spring School will take place at George Washington University March 2021 [dates to be confirmed], led by Professor Sir David Hendry, Dr. Jurgen Doornik, and Dr. Jennifer Castle, with Timberlake Consultants Ltd.
+Therefore, the first Climate Econometrics Spring School will take place at George Washington University 15-18 March 2021, led by Professor Sir David Hendry, Dr. Jurgen Doornik, and Dr. Jennifer Castle, with Timberlake Consultants Ltd.

 The course provides an introduction to the theory and practice of econometric modelling of climate variables in a non-stationary world.
 It covers the modelling methodology, implementation, practice and evaluation of climate-economic models.
 The framework, its basic concepts and implications will be explained for modelling evolving processes that are also subject intermittently to outliers and structural breaks.
 Live applications to empirical climate time series will demonstrate the approach.